dratl/reddit-client/technical-design.md

 We are building a Reddit app that connects to the API and fetches the latest posts based on predefined search queries used as navigation links.
 Built using React, Redux, JSX.
 Don't use TypeScript.

+Please start building the code and give instructions on every step.
+The code should be well commented.

 ## Application Layout

 ### Header